fac-17/ABCD-week1/README.md

-# ABCD-week1
+# ABCD

-Building one page website
+#### WHY / WHAT / HOW
-Build a one-page portfolio website for you and your team We want you to work together over the next few days to build a small site from scratch that provides a short portfolio for you and your team.
+Building a one page website from scratch that provides a short agency portfolio for our team.

-To describe what features should be implemented, these are the user stories that should be satisfied;
+The website has to include 4 parts:
+- Headline -> introduce the agency
+- About -> few lines about who we are and what we do
+- Team -> our profiles + links to our linkedIn / GitHub / Codewars accounts
+- Contact -> contact form

+## USER STORY
 **As a client looking to hire a team of developers**

 - [x] I want to visit your site and immediately see a headline about your team.
 So that I get a concise description of what you have to offer me.